ib-ruby/ib-ruby/README.md

 ## SUMMARY:

 This is a pure Ruby implementation of Interactive Brokers API.
 It uses socket API directly.
 So it does not have any dependencies other than TWS/Gateway itself.
 API Version 973.04 is supported.

 Basicly `IB-RUBY` exchanges messages with the TWS-Server.
 The low-level access is comparable to the official java, c++ or python api-clients.
-To ease the access, **Order-Prototypes**, **Spread-Prototypes** are available. **Account-Abstrations** are provided throught `IB-Gateway`. **Watchlists** are suported to store even complex positions and to organise the work.
+To ease the access, **Order-Prototypes**, **Spread-Prototypes** are available. **Account-Abstractions** are provided throught `IB-Gateway`. **Watchlists** are suported to store even complex positions and to organise the work.

 This is an example of your script that requests and prints out account data, then places limit order to buy 100 lots of WFC and waits for execution.
 All in about 10